tldr-pages/tldr/pages/common/fish.md

 `fish`

+- Start an interactive shell session in [p]rivate mode, where the shell does not access old history or save new history:

+`fish -p`

-- Execute a command and then exit:
+- Execute a [c]ommand and then exit:

 `fish -c "{{command}}"`

-- Execute a script:
+- Execute a script and then exit:

 `fish {{path/to/script.fish}}`

-- Check a script for syntax errors:
+- Check a script for syntax errors but [n]ot execute it and then exit:

-`fish --no-execute {{path/to/script.fish}}`
+`fish -n {{path/to/script.fish}}`

-- Start an interactive shell session in private mode, where the shell does not access old history or save new history:

-`fish --private`

-- Display version information and exit:
+- Print the Fish version and then exit:

-`fish --version`
+`fish -v`

-- Set and export environmental variables that persist across shell restarts (from within the shell only):

-`set -Ux {{variable_name}} {{variable_value}}`